 4 aid workers killed in Kenya when vehicle runs over mine

-Four Kenyan aid workers are dead after their vehicle hit a mine near the Dadaab refugee camp in the eastern county of Garissa, a government official said Tuesday.
-The vehicle belonged to African Development Solutions, said Mohamud Saleh, the northeastern regional coordinator.
+NAIROBI, Kenya - A Kenyan government official says four Kenyan aid workers have died after their vehicle hit a mine near the Dadaab refugee camp in the eastern county of Garissa.
+Mohamud Saleh, the northeastern regional coordinator, said Tuesday the vehicle belonged to African Development Solutions.

 Discussions